ftcconsultoria/siscontRestaurantesV2/README.md

 changed to `ENVIADO_CLOUD`.
 Only orders in the `CRIADO_MOBILE` state (or with no status) are uploaded.

+Both `PEDI_DOCUMENTOS` and `PEDI_ITENS` now contain a `UUID` column.
+This value is generated for every new record and synchronized with Supabase so the combination of primary key and UUID stays unique across devices.

 Application events are tracked in the `SIS_LOG_EVENTO` table.
 The definition is available at `sql/create_sis_log_evento.sql` and logs are synchronized with Supabase so issues on devices can be reviewed later.